Interverse/miliastra-3d-model-to-gia/README.md

 right-angle corner at the origin) with a position, per-axis scale, and Euler
 rotation:

 1. **Extract** mesh geometry (world-transformed, triangulated).
-Animations, skeletons, cameras, and lights are ignored.
+The model's CURRENT pose is baked in: skinned meshes are CPU-skinned with the imported skeleton pose and active morph target influences are applied, so the output matches the viewport exactly rather than resetting to the bind/rest pose.
+Animations, cameras, and lights are ignored.
 2. **Color** each triangle from the material base color and base color texture.
 By default, triangles spanning multiple texture colors are recursively subdivided (4-way midpoint, up to the configured depth)